ats1999/api-gateway/README.md

 <!-- ![1](https://github.com/user-attachments/assets/9348db35-f589-4dc4-9a03-24924d6d8f2d) -->

-# Dakia: An API gateway tailored for modern distributed systems
+# An API gateway tailored for modern distributed systems

 **Dakia** is a high-performance API gateway built with Rust, designed for low-latency request processing.
 Dakia supports **dynamic configuration updates**, allowing seamless changes to routing rules, authentication settings, rate limits, and other gateway policies **without requiring a restart**.
 This ensures high availability and adaptability in rapidly evolving microservices architectures.
 Additional features include request routing, load balancing, caching, and fault tolerance, making it a robust solution for modern distributed systems.